bogedy/bogedy.github.io-OLD/about.md

 My main interests are in statistics, data science, political economy and China.
 I also love biking and cooking.
 I hope I don't forget my Spanish and I'm currently learning Hebrew.

 For my senior thesis I wrote an expository paper on Markov Chain Monte Carlo Simulation where I explained the theory, basic concepts and worked through contrastive examples.
 Previously I've done research on unsupervised learning with Variational Autoencoders.
-I'm interested in contrastive learning, [here](https://proceedings.neurips.cc/paper/2018/file/093f65e080a295f8076b1c5722a46aa2-Paper.pdf) is a paper I think is really cool.
+I'm interested in contrastive learning, [here](https://proceedings.neurips.cc/paper/2018/file/093f65e080a295f8076b1c5722a46aa2-Paper.pdf) is a paper that I think is really cool.